 Lastly, you are really on your own when it comes to looking after your Bitcoin so here are some very generic tips for keeping cryptocurrency safe:

-- Never leave your coins in the custody of an exchange – plenty of them have been hacked, and will continue to be the target of hacks.
+- Thi won’t be an issue if you followed the above steps, but just in case you use other cryptocurrency services – Never leave your coins in the custody of an exchange. plenty of them have been hacked, and will continue to be the target of hacks.
 Always keep your coins in a wallet that you have the recovery phrase or private keys to.

 - Use reputable services, exchanges, and wallets.